alegaio7/dragnform/README.md

 **Advise!**: I've provided the dark-theme version just for fun.
 But considering this is a form designer, and most likely the final result of a form would be a rendered PDF, I strongly recommend using the light theme.
 It's ackward to see a textbox (or any other control) with dark background and light text in a PDF file.

-### Font used in generated PDFs
+### Font used in exported PDFs
 The pdf file created by calling **exportPdf** uses the _Poppins_ font.
 PDF files must include all non-standard fonts inside the file, otherwise they won't show properly.

-If you want to use other fonts, you'll have to get the resource (font file) and convert it to a base64 string (check poppins.normal.js for example).
+If you want to use other fonts, you'll have to get the resources (font files) and convert them to a base64 string (check poppins.normal.js for example).
 See the section [Convert a font for jsPDF](#convert-a-font-for-jspdf) below.

 Once you get the js files with the encoded fonts, update **jspdf-exporter.js** to reference them:
 * Update the *imports* at the top of the file